worthingtonse/client-prompts/Ideas In Progress/QMAIL/DRAFTS/binarysvg.md

 ## **Key Changes for 12-bit Encoding:**

 ✅ **Precision**: 0.2 instead of 0.1 (values like 1.6, 1.8, 2.0, 2.2, etc.)

 ✅ **Range**: Covers 0 to 819.2 possible values.
+Only one digit of precision

+✅ **Precision Adjustments**: Range can be 1638.4 with 0.4 or 16384.0 if fraction removed

-Only one digit of precision ✅ **Bits needed**: Exactly 12 bits (2¹² = 4,096 values)
+✅ **Bits needed**: Exactly 12 bits (2¹² = 4,096 values)

 ✅ **Quality**: Minimal impact - maximum error is only ±0.1 from original

 ## **Conversion Examples:**